hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 may provide a plausible minor and major allele ploidy fit to the copy number data, but imply that many SNVs exceed the major allele ploidy which is biologically implausible.

-The somatic penalty is determined for each [sample plody,purity] combination by sampling 1000 somatic SNV per tumor and comparing the observed ploidy with an upper bound expectation of the variant’s ploidy from the 99.9% percentile of a binomial distribution given the major allele at the SNV location.
+The somatic penalty is determined for each [sample ploidy,purity] combination by sampling 1000 somatic SNV per tumor and comparing the observed ploidy with an upper bound expectation of the variant’s ploidy from the 99.9% percentile of a binomial distribution given the major allele at the SNV location.
-The penalty applied to a single SNV is the max(0,impled SNV ploidy - 99.9% expected bound given the major allele).
+The penalty applied to a single SNV is the max(0,implied SNV ploidy - 99.9% expected bound given the major allele).
 The somatic penalty is averaged across the 1000 variants and multiplied by a somaticPenaltyWeight [0.3] constant and added to the ploidy penalty.

 #### Candidates